adonisjs/lucid.adonisjs.com/content/docs/query_builders/select.md

 ```

 ### getNextPageUrl
-Returns the URL for the next page
+Returns the URL for the next page.

 ```ts
 // Assuming the current page is 2